Bal-tec™ Home Hardness Testing Issues

 One of the factors often overlooked on Micro Hardness indentors is their weight.
 The weight of the diamond indentor is added to the force applied to the part during test.
 We had one situation when the new diamond weighed in at 6 grams when it should have weight only 4.5 grams.
 This weight can be verified with a balance scale, a triple beam balance, or any other accurate weighing device.

 What are some of the things to look for when you have problems with hardness measurements?
 Hardness test problems often show up as different hardness values measured by different hardness test machines.
 What problems should you be aware of even if you don’t know that you have any problems with your hardness testing?
 The first thing is to take a serious look at the hardness test machine itself.

 Use the smallest anvil that will safely support the test part.
-This will avoid rocking and tilting, that can seriously affect the results of the hardness test.
+This will avoid rocking and tilting that can seriously affect the results of the hardness test.
 Many of the test parts are like potato chips when you are measuring millionths of an inch.
-If these out of flat parts are placed on a large flat anvil they will wobble around and or bend when the hardness test force is applied.
-It should be recalled that on the HRC scale, a total force of over 350 pounds is applied to the test part, (the minor and major loads are additive).
+If these out-of-flat parts are placed on a large flat anvil they will wobble around and/or bend when the hardness test force is applied.
+It should be recalled that on the HRC scale, a total force of 330.7 pounds (150 Kg) is applied to the test part (the minor and major loads are additive).

 The jack screw that is used on many hardness test machines should be lubricated very frequently, even daily if the machine is receiving heavy use.
 The actual load, or loads, that are being applied to the test part should be checked in actual operation.
 The levers and knife edges used to apply the very substantial loads used for most hardness tests can malfunction.
 Careful preparation of the test part is paramount.